Healthy Homes Assessment Te Awanga

 What We Do

-As building inspectors, we take on all components involved in specialist home inspects.
-We are here to make sure you make the best decision when purchasing your next property.
+As building inspectors, we take on all elements involved in specialist home examinations.
+We’re there to make sure you make the best decision when purchasing your next property.

-We value your money, and undertake comprehensive inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the exciting aspects of buying or owning an home.
+We consider your investment to be a serious one We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the exciting aspects of buying or owning your own house.

-We are specialised in a range of services to ensure that you are fully updated on the condition of any property you may be considering buying or selling in addition to other solutions.
+We specialise in a range of solutions to ensure that you are fully informed of the condition of any property you may be looking to purchase or sell along with other services.

-We not only work with you , but we also collaborate with a number of big clients like the local authorities, banks and insurance companies.
-They seem to are pleased with this peace of mind provided, by the data contained in our building inspection reports.
+We do not just collaborate with you, but we also have important clients such as bank branches, local councils, and insurance firms.
+Evidently , they are pleased with this peace of mind provided, because of the information contained in our building inspection reports.

 • Pre Purchase & Pre Sale Reports